 Reports are posted on the EvaluationKIT website.
 Instructors receive notifications to view summary reports of course evaluation data when the survey window has closed.
 To access evaluation reports, follow the link provided in the email notification, use the EvaluationKIT module link in Canvas, or log in directly to the FSU EvaluationKIT site.
 See the FSU Canvas Support Center article How to View Survey Results for more information.

 Yes.
 To help maintain the anonymity of students in small sections, reports for undergraduate sections of fewer than 10 students (5 for graduate sections) can be combined with other sections.
-If you are using paper evaluations, be sure to request this in advance.
-For electronic evaluations, the request can be entered any time after evaluations have been conducted.
+The request can be entered any time after evaluations have been conducted.
 If you need help, your department’s course evaluation coordinator can submit this request.

 An EvaluationKIT public portal is available to view course evaluations and summary reports of all SPCI evaluations starting from the fall 2013 term.
 Course evaluation reports administered prior to fall of 2013 are archived in a separate online portal.
 Evaluations pre-dating the online archive can be found in the paper archives at Strozier Library on the main campus.